Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Functions-for-Dialogues-and-Cutscenes.md

 ## startCountdown()
 In case you forced a countdown stop for doing a pre-song cutscene or something, this starts the countdown again manually.

+## endSong()
+In case you forced a song end for doing a post-song cutscene or something, this ends the song manually.